ValentinZoia/e-commerce/README.md

     npm install
     ```
 6.  **Set up the database**:
-    - Ensure that you have a PostgreSQL database running.
+    - Ensure that you have a Mongodb database running.
     - Configure the database connection in the `.env` file in the `server` directory.
     ```
-    DATABASE_URL="postgres://user:password@host:port/database"
+    DATABASE_URL="<your-mongodb-url>"
     ```
     - Generate the Prisma client:
     ```bash